LPGhatguy/rbxpacker/README.md

 ## Installation
 rbxpacker builds with the latest version of Rust, currently version 1.21.0.

+On Windows, you can check [the GitHub releases page](https://github.com/LPGhatguy/rbxpacker/releases) to download the latest version of rbxpacker.

-You can install rbxpacker with Cargo:
+Otherwise, you can install rbxpacker with Cargo:
 ```bash
 cargo install rbxpacker
 ```